hhenrichsen/sandbox-2024-lecture-notes/04-Backend-and-Database.md

 export type AppRouter = typeof appRouter;
 ```

-I have opted to use this since it's a lot more straightforward than creating
+I like to use this since it's a lot more straightforward than creating routers,
-routers, dealing with requests, etc., when the main thing I care about is
+dealing with requests, etc., when the main thing I care about is writing the
-writing the actual procedures and logic.
-The other two generally either require
+actual procedures and logic.
+The other two generally either require boilerplate,
-boilerplate, or require knowing about the right niche technology that can turn a
+or require knowing about the right niche technology that can turn a database
-database into a REST API or a GraphQL server.
+into a REST API or a GraphQL server.

+I've found that server actions can take the role of these in Next.js and work
+better on Vercel due to the way things are split up, but tRPC has been a useful
+tool for backends in multiple frameworks.

 ## Common Database Attributes